Shaostouls-Trust/Project-Universe/README.md

 # Info for other devs

-The Amazon Lumberyard version last used to run the editor is: 1.18.0.0
+We are currently using Unity3D to develop this game.
+The current version is 2018.3.11f1.
-<br>You can download Amazon Lumberyard here: https://aws.amazon.com/lumberyard/
+<br>You can download Unity3D here: https://store.unity.com/download